/product/models.py

 age = models.SmallIntegerField()

-I have to migrate existed data to new type right?
+I have to migrate existing data to the new type, right?

 class Subscriber(models.Model):